What is an enteroscopy?

 Whilst most medications can be taken as usual with a sip of water on the day of your procedure, some medications need to be stopped, or have their dose altered.

-You should notify your Gastroenterologist at least 7 days prior to your procedure if you are taking:
+You should notify us at least 7 days prior to your procedure if you are taking:

 Please bring your referral, a full list of your medications and your Medicare card on the day of your procedure.

-After registering at reception, you will be seen briefly by your Gastroenterologist and your anaesthetist who will discuss your medical history and the procedure.
+After registering at reception, you will be seen briefly by your gastroenterologist and anaesthetist, who will discuss your medical history and the procedure.
 You will then be given an anaesthetic (sedative).
 Most patients are very comfortable during the enteroscopy and don’t remember anything afterwards.
-Once sedated and lying in a comfortable position on your left side the enteroscope is passed into the small intestine.
+Once asleep, the enteroscope is passed into the small intestine which is reached via the mouth or the bowel, depending on the part of the small bowel your doctor needs to examine.
 The procedure usually lasts for between 45 and 60 minutes.

 Following the procedure you will be monitored in the recovery area until most of the sedative medication has worn off.
 You will then be offered something to eat and drink.
 Because of the sedative medication, it is essential that you have a friend or relative take you home and stay with you for several hours.
 It is strongly recommended that you do not drive, operate machinery or sign legal documents on the same day after the test.